mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 ### Finding my preferred pattern for htmx forms

-In my last retrospective, I talked about how I'd begun using htmx and liked it, but I found error handling awkward.
+In my last retrospective, I [talked about](/retrospectives/2024/07/#my-experience-with-htmx-so-far) how I'd begun using [htmx](https://htmx.org) and liked it, but I found its error handling awkward.

 As an example, here's a form on [ScreenJournal](https://github.com/mtlynch/screenjournal), my movie review web app.